Welcome to MkUnion

 Why

-MkUnion solves all of those problems, by generating opinionated and strongly typed meaningful code for you.
+MkUnion solves all of these problems by generating opinionated and strongly typed, meaningful code for you.

 Example